These scientists are getting inside your head

 When you are reading the text on this page, it might be easy to forget what’s going on behind the scenes.
 The cells in your brain are firing messages back and forth millions of times per minute, making your eyes move and your fingers swipe.
 Other cells process the language you read and help it all make sense.

 How do we know all that?
 Because of neuroscience — the study of the brain.
-Science News for Students recently put out a called for women in science, technology, engineering and math (STEM) to send us photos, videos and sound clips.
+Science News for Students recently put out a call for women in science, technology, engineering and math (STEM) to send us photos, videos and sound clips.
 Among our more than 150 responses from 18 countries, we got a bunch of neuroscientists.
 Check out the zany and brainy things that they do.

 Chabrol didn’t start out big into brains.
 “I hated neuroscience at [university] and wanted to avoid it,” she says.
 She was more interested in genetics.
 But as she studied more science, she got more into brains.
 Now, she’s a neuroscientist at University College London in England.
 She’s trying to find cures for epilepsy — a brain disorder that causes seizures.